Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 - Protein, down 6 percent

-The British Food Journal version (Mayer, 1997) using UK government tables 1936 versus 1991 found steeper declines: magnesium down 19 percent across 27 vegetables, calcium down 27 percent, iron down 49 percent, potassium down 24 percent.
-The mineral most aggressively depleted, iron, is also the one a vegetarian most needs to cover from plant sources, and the one plants deliver in the form () that the body absorbs least efficiently.
+The British Food Journal version (Mayer, 1997), drawing on UK government tables from 1936 against 1991, found steeper declines: magnesium down 19 percent across 27 vegetables, calcium down 27 percent, iron down 49 percent, potassium down 24 percent.
+The mineral depleted most aggressively, iron, is the one a vegetarian most needs to cover from plants, and the one plants deliver in the form () the body absorbs least efficiently.

 This is the foundation problem.
-A modern spinach leaf delivers a fraction of the iron and magnesium a 1936 spinach leaf delivered.
-Eating five times the spinach to make up the difference is not a working plan, because the same leaf is also delivering five times the oxalate, five times the chelator-load, and five times the pesticide burden.
-The body cannot win this trade.
+A modern spinach leaf delivers a fraction of the iron and magnesium a 1936 leaf delivered.
+Eating five times the spinach to make up the difference fails, because the same leaf carries five times the oxalate, five times the chelator-load, five times the pesticide burden.
+The body cannot win that trade.

 What animals do that plants do not

 Animals are concentrators.
-A cow walks across an acre of pasture, eats the grass and forbs and herbs that the plant cannot relocate to find, and pulls minerals out of the soil through forty stomachs' worth of microbial fermentation that a human gut cannot replicate.
-The minerals end up in the muscle, the fat, the liver, the kidney, the marrow, and the connective tissue, in the chemical forms the human body co-evolved to absorb.
-Every gram of grass-finished beef liver is the concentrated sum of a few thousand grams of plant matter through a four-chambered, microbe-staffed reactor that we do not have.
+A cow walks an acre of pasture, eats the grass and forbs and herbs that the plant cannot relocate to find, and pulls minerals out of the soil through forty stomachs' worth of microbial fermentation a human gut cannot replicate.
+The minerals end up in muscle, fat, liver, kidney, marrow, and connective tissue, in the chemical forms the human body co-evolved to absorb.
+Every gram of grass-finished beef liver is the concentrated sum of a few thousand grams of plant matter run through a four-chambered, microbe-staffed reactor we do not have.

 Fish concentrate the trace minerals of the ocean, an order of magnitude richer in bioavailable iodine, zinc, selenium, and electrolytes than any terrestrial system.
 Eggs concentrate the choline, retinol, B12, biotin, and lutein the laying hen pulled out of insects and seeds.
 Bone marrow concentrates the fat-soluble vitamins and the the body cannot synthesise efficiently from amino acid scratch.

-The animal does the work of pulling, fermenting, and concentrating that the human gut cannot do directly.
+The animal does the pulling, fermenting, and concentrating the human gut cannot.
 This is not a moral claim.
 It is a metabolic one.

-Five specific compounds the plant kingdom does not deliver in usable form, each of which the body needs daily:
+Five compounds the plant kingdom does not deliver in usable form, each needed daily:

 - Vitamin B12.
-Synthesised exclusively by bacteria.
-Concentrated in animal flesh and offal.
-Plants contain zero biologically active B12; what nutrition labels report as B12 in spirulina or fermented foods is that blocks the real one from absorbing.
+Synthesised exclusively by bacteria, concentrated in animal flesh and offal.
+Plants contain zero biologically active B12; what nutrition labels report as B12 in spirulina or fermented food is that blocks the real one from absorbing.
 Vegan B12 deficiency runs at 50 to 90 percent prevalence in long-term cohorts; the consequences (irreversible peripheral neuropathy, methylation collapse, homocysteine-driven cardiovascular damage) take years to surface and years more to reverse.

 - Heme iron.
-Animal-bound iron at 15 to 35 percent absorption versus plant non-heme iron at 2 to 20 percent, often closer to 2 to 5 percent in the presence of phytates, oxalates, calcium, polyphenols (tea, coffee), and fibre.
-This is why vegetarian women in particular tip into iron deficiency at multiples of the omnivore rate.
+Animal-bound iron at 15 to 35 percent absorption against plant non-heme iron at 2 to 20 percent, often closer to 2 to 5 percent in the presence of phytates, oxalates, calcium, polyphenols (tea, coffee), and fibre.
+This is why vegetarian women tip into iron deficiency at multiples of the omnivore rate.

 - Retinol (active vitamin A) and vitamin K2.
-Plants contain beta-carotene (precursor to retinol) and K1 (precursor to K2).
+Plants carry beta-carotene (precursor to retinol) and K1 (precursor to K2).
 Body conversion is poor (12 to 1 for beta-carotene under ideal conditions, often 24 to 1 in reality) and almost zero for K1 to K2 unless the gut microbiome is intact.
-The active forms are concentrated in liver, egg yolk, butter, and aged cheeses.
-The K2 specifically routes calcium into bone instead of arteries, the central problem in the minerals essay.
+The active forms are concentrated in liver, egg yolk, butter, and aged cheese.
+K2 specifically routes calcium into bone instead of arteries, the central problem in the minerals essay.

 These five gaps are not solved by careful planning.
 They are solved by eating the animal.

-Or, in the rare exceptions discussed below, the five gaps can be closed by an industrial-grade supplementation discipline that most vegetarians do not maintain.
+In the rare exceptions discussed below, the gaps can be closed instead by an industrial-grade supplementation discipline that most vegetarians do not maintain.

 The phytate, oxalate, lectin tax

-There is a second problem layered on top of soil depletion: plants do not want to be eaten.
-They cannot run; they cannot fight; they evolved chemical defences instead.
-Three families of plant compounds actively bind minerals in the gut and pull them through unabsorbed.
+A second problem sits on top of soil depletion: plants do not want to be eaten.
+They cannot run, they cannot fight, so they evolved chemistry instead.
+Three families of plant compounds actively bind minerals in the gut and drag them out unabsorbed.

-- Phytates (in grains, legumes, nuts, seeds) bind iron, zinc, calcium, magnesium, and copper in the gut lumen.
-The phytate-bound mineral passes through the digestive tract unabsorbed. above 25 to 1, typical of unsoaked grain-and-legume vegetarian diets, drive frank zinc deficiency.
+- Phytates (in grains, legumes, nuts, seeds) bind iron, zinc, calcium, magnesium, and copper in the gut lumen and pass through the digestive tract still holding them. above 25 to 1, typical of unsoaked grain-and-legume diets, drive frank zinc deficiency.

-- Oxalates (in spinach, chard, beet greens, almonds, sweet potato, cassava) bind calcium and magnesium and precipitate as insoluble crystals.
-The crystals deposit in kidney (stones), joint cartilage, thyroid, and vascular tissue.
+- Oxalates (in spinach, chard, beet greens, almonds, sweet potato, cassava) bind calcium and magnesium and precipitate as insoluble crystals that deposit in kidney (stones), joint cartilage, thyroid, and vascular tissue.

 - Lectins (in beans, grains, nightshades) bind gut epithelium and intestinal lining proteins, contributing to in susceptible individuals.

-Traditional cultures that ate plants successfully always processed them: soaking, sprouting, fermenting, long cooking, traditional bread sponge-fermentation that destroys 50 to 70 percent of phytate.
+Traditional cultures that ate plants successfully always processed them: soaking, sprouting, fermenting, long cooking, the bread sponge-fermentation that destroys 50 to 70 percent of phytate.
 Modern plant-based diets generally do not.

 The toxin concentration problem